apclement/sdm-sinatra/README.md

 =======

 Ruby Sinatra like micro framework for Simple Dynamic Modules for Groovy.
-The SDM module is based on the Ratpack project.
+The SDM module is based on the [Ratpack][] project.
 [Ratpack]: https://github.com/bleedingwolf/Ratpack

 Requirements
 ------------

-Simple Dynamic Modules is required in version 0.5+ http://code.google.com/p/simple-dm/
+Simple Dynamic Modules is required in version 0.5+.

+http://code.google.com/p/simple-dm/

 Getting Started